 Do I need references?

 Some organisations require references or referee contact details – these vary depending on the volunteer role.
-Before referring you to a particular volunteering opportunity, we’ll talk to you about any references or referee contact details that the organisation requires.
+Before referring you to a particular volunteering opportunity we will talk to you about any references or referee contact details that the organisation requires.

 Do I need a background check?

-Only some volunteer roles, with vulnerable people, e.g. elderly, children and people with a disability, may require background checks such as police checks, volunteer declarations or working with children checks.
-The type of check depends upon the volunteer role; you’ll be advised if a check is required to undertake the role.
+Some volunteer roles, particularly those where volunteers are interacting with vulnerable people, e.g. elderly, children and people with a disability, may require background checks such as police checks, volunteer declarations or working with children checks.
+The type of check depends upon the volunteer role.
+You’ll be advised if a check is required .

 Working with children